Import OBJ Files

 Specifications

-- Only one OBJ file per object (custom obstruction, project sketch, etc.) can be uploaded.
+- Only one OBJ file per object (one for custom obstruction, one for project sketch, etc.) can be uploaded.

-- The model must be one unique object.
+- The model must be in form of one unique object (even for multiple volumes).

-- The OBJ mash should be water thigh.
+- The OBJ mesh should be water tight.

 - The coordinates in the file must be in x,y,z format.